 The era of benefit of the doubt is coming to close for businesses.
 Consumers are growing more skeptical of brands, while at the same time holding them to a higher standard than ever before when it comes to transparency and honesty.
 There’s probably no clearer example of this playing out than Facebook.
 The social network has been roiling from a never-ending series of scandals, obfuscations and crisis mishandling.
 So what’s the right approach?
 Consumers say openness.

-2019’s been quite a year for Facebook up until this point, and much of that has been driven by Facebook’s plans around messaging (and ongoing privacy issues but let’s table that for now).
+2019’s been quite a year for Facebook up until this point, and much of that has been driven by Facebook’s plans around messaging.

 The world is starting to wake up from a social media daze it’s been in for the last 15 years, and last week we learned even Facebook may be waking up… a bit.
 Mark Zuckerberg made quite the statement in regards to the future of the social network.
 “We’re building a foundation for social communication aligned with the direction people increasingly care about: messaging each other privately….
 I believe a privacy-focused communications platform will become even more important than today’s open platforms.”

 2018 is a year Facebook is very glad to see in the rearview mirror.
 Scrutiny of its once sterling leadership has has risen dramatically.
 Its stock price has taken it.
 Trust in the platform couldn’t be lower, and for the first time since its inception many users are questioning whether or not their lives would simply be better without it.